-For the preparation of planar lipid bilayers on a mica surface, two methods are commonly used; the Langmuir-Blodgett method and the vesicle fusion method.
-In both cases, uniform and smooth surfaces of lipid bilayers can be obtained.
-Here, we focus on the latter method, because of its simplicity and lack of a requirement for any expensive instruments and skills.
-Supported planar lipid bilayers are formed from small unilamellar vesicles by direct deposition of the solution on a freshly cleaved mica surface.
-Planar lipid bilayer formation proceeds through: (i) adsorption of small unilamellar vesicles on the mica surface, (ii) rupture of the vesicles and (iii) fusion of the resulting small membrane patches with juxtaposed lipid membranes.
+planar lipid bilayers are formed from small unilamellar vesicles by direct deposition of the solution on a freshly cleaved mica surface.
+Planar lipid bilayer formation proceeds through: (i) adsorption of small unilamellar vesicles on the mica surface, (ii) rupture of the vesicles, and (iii) fusion of the resulting small membrane patches with juxtaposed lipid membranes.
 Although protocols for preparing lipid vesicles and supported lipid bilayers can be found elsewhere, we describe here a procedure routinely used in our laboratory.

-- 1. Dissolve each lipid compound in chloroform or in a mixture of chloroform, methanol and water (follow the instructions provided by the manufacturers). - 2.
+- 1. Dissolve each lipid compound in chloroform or in a mixture of chloroform, methanol, and water (follow the instructions provided by the manufacturers). - 2.
 Mix lipid solutions at a desired ratio in a glass test tube. - 3.
-Dry the organic solvent under a stream of N_2 gas.
-During this procedure, warm up the test tube by gripping it with your hand to facilitate solvent evaporation. - 4.
-To ensure full evaporation, leave the test tube in a desiccator under aspirator vacuum for more than 30 min. - 5.
+Dry the organic solvent under a stream of $N_2$ gas.
+During this procedure, warm up the test tube by gripping it with your hand to facilitate solvent evaporation.

+- 4. To ensure full evaporation, leave the test tube in a desiccator under aspirator vacuum for more than 30 min. - 5.
 Add a buffer solution to the test tube (typical final concentration of lipids, 0.125 mM) and vortex it.
 If necessary, sonicate the test tube using an ultrasonic bath to disperse the lipids in the medium.
 At this stage, multilamellar lipid vesicles are formed.
-The lipid suspension is divided into small aliquots (\sim 100 μ L) and stored at \sim 80 °C. - 6.
-To obtain small unilamellar vesicles, sonicate the multilamellar vesicle suspension (typically 100 μ L) with a tip sonicator at intervals of one second with a duty ratio of ~0.5 until the suspension becomes transparent (typically no more than 30 cycles). - 7.
-Place a drop of the small unilamellar vesicle solution on a freshly cleaved mica surface and incuvate it for 30 min in a sealed container, while maintaining high humidity in the container to avoid sample drying by stuffing therein a piece of paper damped with water.
+The lipid suspension is divided into small aliquots ( $\sim 100 \ \mu$ l) and stored at $-80 \ ^{\circ}$ C. - 6.
+To obtain small unilamellar vesicles, sonicate the multilamellar vesicle suspension (typically 100 $\mu$ l) with a tip sonicator at intervals of 1 s with a duty ratio of ~0.5 until the suspension becomes transparent (typically no more than 30 cycles). - 7.
+Place a drop of the small unilamellar vesicle solution on a freshly cleaved mica surface and incubate it for 30 min in a sealed container, while maintaining high humidity in the container to avoid sample drying by stuffing therein a piece of paper damped with water.
 Subsequently, rinse the sample with an appropriate buffer solution. - 8.
-When the gel-liquid crystal transition temperature of the sample is higher than room temperature, warm up the sample in the sealed container slightly above the transition temperature for ~15 min. - 9.
-Examples for lipid compositions [buffer conditions] are given below.
-The mixing ratios of lipids should be changed depending on the samples and dynamic events to be visualized. - highly fluidic bilayers with biotin; DOPC:DOPS:biotin-cap-DOPE = 7:2:1 (w/w) [10 mM HEPES-NaOH (pH 7.4), 150 mM NaCl and 2 mM CaCl2]. - low fluidic bilayers with biotin; DPPC:biotin-cap-DPPE = 9:1 (w/w) [10 mM HEPES-NaOH (pH 7.4), 150 mM NaCl and 2 mM CaCl2]. - slightly fluid bilayers with biotin; DPPC:biotin-cap-DOPE = 9:1 (w/w) [10 mM HEPES-NaOH (pH 7.4), 150 mM NaCl and 2 mM CaCl2].

-- highly fluidic bilayers with Ni-NTA; DOPC:DOPS:DOGS-NTA(Ni) =7:2:1 (w/w) [10 mM HEPES-NaOH (pH 7.4), 150 mM NaCl and 2 mM CaCl2] - low fluidic bilayers with Ni-NTA; DPPC:DOGS-NTA(Ni) = 9:1 (w/w) [50 mM Tris-HCl (pH 8.0), 50 mM KCl and 3 mM MgCl2] - low fluidic bilayers with positively charged head groups; DPPC:DPTAP = 7:3 (w/w) or only DPTAP [distilled water]. - low fluidic bilayers with negatively charged head groups; DPPG 100% [10 mM HEPES-NaOH (pH 7.4), 150 mM NaCl and 2 mM CaCl2]. - low fluidic bilayers with negatively charged head groups formed on positively charged lipid bilayers; DPPA 100% [distilled water].
+When the gel-liquid crystal transition temperature of the sample is higher than room temperature, warm up the sample in the sealed container slightly above the transition temperature for $\sim 15$ min. - 9.
+Examples for lipid compositions (buffer conditions) are given below.
+The mixing ratios of lipids should be changed depending on the samples and dynamic events to be visualized. - highly fluidic bilayers with biotin; DOPC:DOPS:biotin-cap-DOPE = 7:2:1 (w/w) [10 mM HEPES-NaOH (pH 7.4), 150 mM NaCl and 2 mM CaCl2]; - low fluidic bilayers with biotin; DPPC:biotin-cap-DPPE = 9:1 (w/w) [10 mM HEPES-NaOH (pH 7.4), 150 mM NaCl and 2 mM CaCl2]; - slightly fluid bilayers with biotin; DPPC:biotin-cap-DOPE = 9:1 (w/w) [10 mM HEPES-NaOH (pH 7.4), 150 mM NaCl and 2 mM CaCl2]; - highly fluidic bilayers with Ni-NTA; DOPC:DOPS:DOGS-NTA (Ni) = 7:2:1 (w/w) [10 mM HEPES-NaOH (pH 7.4), 150 mM NaCl and 2 mM CaCl2]; - low fluidic bilayers with Ni-NTA; DPPC:DOGS-NTA(Ni) = 9:1 (w/w) [50 mM Tris-HCl (pH 8.0), 50 mM KCl and 3 mM MgCl2]; - low fluidic bilayers with positively charged head groups; DPPC: DPTAP = 7:3 (w/w) or only DPTAP (distilled water); - low fluidic bilayers with negatively charged head groups; DPPG 100% [10 mM HEPES-NaOH (pH 7.4), 150 mM NaCl and 2 mM CaCl2]; - low fluidic bilayers with negatively charged head groups formed on positively charged lipid bilayers; DPPA 100% (distilled water).